-This letter writing campaign is now closed.
-As of October 2022, a total of 344 letters were sent to MLAs.
-Below are the contents of the letter:
+This letter writing campaign has ended.
+As of October 2023, 232 letters were sent to BC MLAs.
+Below are the contents of the original letter:

 I call on you, as my elected official, to urge the provincial government to: